-- The FRITZ!Box recognizes that the wireless channels it uses in the 2.4 GHz frequency band are subject to heavy use by other wireless networks.
-In order to still guarantee stable wireless connections, the FRITZ!Box automatically reduces the channel bandwidth to 20 MHz.
-Although the wireless devices display a lower throughput as a result, the user throughput is higher because it is not affected by retransmissions.
-This FRITZ!Box function ("wireless coexistence") complies with wireless standard IEEE 802.11n.
+- The FRITZ!Box recognizes when the wireless channels it uses in the 2.4 GHz frequency band are in heavy use by other wireless networks.
+To ensure stable wireless connections, it automatically reduces the channel bandwidth from 40 MHz to 20 MHz.
+This FRITZ!Box behavior is conform to wireless coexistence, which is part of the wireless standard 802.11n.
+Although wireless devices then display a lower data rate, the user data rate is increased because there is less interference and the wireless connection is no longer affected by constant retransmissions.

 1 Enabling or refreshing the auto channel

-If the auto channel is enabled, the FRITZ!Box checks the wireless environment and automatically selects the optimum wireless channel settings.
-However, the allocation of the frequency bands can change significantly over the course of the day.
+When the auto channel is enabled, the FRITZ!Box checks the wireless environment and automatically selects the most suitable wireless channel settings.
+The allocation of the frequency band can change significantly over the course of the day, though.
 The FRITZ!Box does not refresh the auto channel as long as wireless devices are still connected with it.
-You can therefore manually refresh the auto channel at any time:
+However, you can manually refresh the auto channel at any time: